 What to Expect from the Great Books

 You will get a lot of philosophy, a lot of science, and a lot of history.
-Remember that these books are written by the people who came up with the ideas (Herodotus is often called the "father of history," with some justification), not by skilled writers who have the knack of explaining their ideas clearly and succinctly.
+Remember that these books are written by the people who came up with the ideas (Herodotus is often called the "father of history," with some justification), by skilled writers who don't always have the knack of explaining their ideas clearly and succinctly.
 The authors ramble, digress, quibble (sometimes even with themselves), and are obtuse.
 That shouldn't matter to you; you will get a glimpse into the thought processes of some great thinkers, even if they express themselves poorly.

 Formerly, people bought this set and never opened it, in order to appear educated.
 Today, with research tools like the Internet and online libraries at our fingertips, we can actually be educated.
 Even if you read one page per day, at the end of each day you will be a slightly better educated human being, and that is something worth achieving.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.